Tuned Compositional Feature Replays for Efficient Stream Learning: Acknowledgments

 \section{Acknowledgments}

-This work was supported by NIH grant R01EY026025, NRF grant AISG2-RP-2021-025, and by the Center for Brains, Minds and Machines, funded by NSF Science and Technology Center Award CCF-1231216.
-The project was also supported by award Number T32GM007753 and T32GM144273 from the National Institute of General Medical Sciences.
+This work was supported by NIH grant R01EY026025, by the National Research Foundation, Singapore under its AI Singapore Programme (AISG Award No: AISG2-RP-2021-025) and its NRFF award NRF-NRFF15-2023-0001, and by the Center for Brains, Minds and Machines, funded by NSF Science and Technology Center Award CCF-1231216.
+The project was also supported by awards T32GM007753 and T32GM144273 from the National Institute of General Medical Sciences.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the National Institute of General Medical Sciences or the National Institutes of Health.
-We would like to thank Trenton Bricken, Spandan Madan, and Warren Sunada-Wong for insightful conversations that helped us at various times during this project.
+We would like to thank Trenton Bricken, Spandan Madan, and Warren Sunada-Wong for sharing their helpful insights into our work at various times during this project.